ministryofjustice/help-with-child-arrangements/README.md

 ```

 #### Running locally
-Use the dev command to run the application
+Use the dev command to run the application.
+This will use Foreman to start the rails server as well as compiling the css and js.
+Any changes to the css and js will be live updated.

 ```
 $ bin/dev
 ```

+## Exceptions
+Any exceptions raised in any deployed environment will be sent to [Sentry](https://ministryofjustice.sentry.io/projects/help-with-child-arrangements).